Victor Heritage Society

 Comments & Observations About The Location & The Buildings In The Painting:

-• Above the horizon on Battle Mountain above North Third Street appears to be the head-frame (gallows frame) for the Portland #1 Mine Shaft (which still stands today).
+- On the Battle Mountain horizon above North Third Street appears to be the head-frame (gallows frame) for the Portland #1 Mine Shaft (which still stands today).

 TWO DEPICTIONS OF AN OLD MINE IN VICTOR